ypei1/ypei1.github.io/_pages/about.md

 - An Accounting of the Decline in China's Trade

 ### Working in Progress
-- Accounting for the China's Province-Level Border Effects   <br>
+- Internal trade and optimal external tariff ( joint with [Kei-Mu Yi](https://sites.google.com/site/yikeimu2/home). )    <br>
-- Internal trade and optimal external tariff ( joint with [Kei-Mu Yi](https://sites.google.com/site/yikeimu2/home). )
+- Accounting for the China's Province-Level Border Effects ( joint with [Jun Nie](https://www.junnie27.com/). )    <br>
-- Expectation Sentiments and Consumption Fluctuations in the Time of COVID ( joint with [Kunyao Xu](https://www.linkedin.com/in/richard-xu-econ/). )
+- Expectation Sentiments and Consumption Fluctuations in the Time of COVID ( joint with [Kunyao Xu](https://www.linkedin.com/in/richard-xu-econ/). )    <br>
-- The Effects of Macro-prudential Policies on Bank Efficiency and Profitability
+- The Effects of Macro-prudential Policies on Bank Efficiency and Profitability    <br>
-- China's VAT Reforms, Distortions, and Intranational Trade
+- China's VAT Reforms, Distortions, and Intranational Trade   <br>

 <!-- ---